Piper Aircraft: 2020s

 In March 2021, CEO Simon Caldecott announced that he would retire in April 2021.
 CFO John Calcagno assumed the role of president and CEO in April 2021.

+In February 2024, Piper introduced a brand new aircraft, the M700 Fury.
+This aircraft had been secretly developed over the course of the past two years, and was a pleasant surprise to the aviation community.

+In October 2024, the Piper M700 FURY, a high-performance single-engine aircraft by Piper Aircraft, received type certification from several aviation authorities: the European Union Aviation Safety Agency (EASA), Brazil’s Agência Nacional de Aviação Civil (ANAC), and the Civil Aviation Safety Authority (CASA) of Australia.
+The certification encompasses flight approvals in known icing conditions and for operation on unpaved surfaces, enhancing the M700 FURY’s operational versatility.
+Deliveries for customers in Europe, Brazil, and Australia are set to begin by the end of October 2024, following this milestone certification.

 Aircraft

 Piper's J-3 Cub, a single-engine, high-wing, two-seater, was the first inexpensive training aircraft produced in large numbers.
 Many former military examples were sold to civilian owners over the 1950-1995 period and seem certain to see many more years in recreational use.

 The PA-28 Cherokee has been one of the company's most successful products.
 Both this design and the twin-engined PA-34 Seneca are used for pilot training around the world.
 The PA-23 Apache was one of the first aircraft associated with the term "air taxi", although it was superseded in that role by faster and more spacious designs from competitors Beechcraft and Cessna.

 Beginning production in 1965, the PA-32 series provided six- or seven-seat, single-engine designs based on the smaller Cherokee.
 Variously named Cherokee Six, Lance, and Saratoga, these were available as both fixed- and retractable-gear models and also with normally aspirated, fuel-injected, and turbocharged engines.
 The PA-32s proved popular with private owners, air taxi, and freight companies.
 Production of the Saratoga-II HPs and Saratoga TCs ended in 2009.

 On 21 January 2010 the company announced it had licensed the CZAW SportCruiser and intended to market it as the PiperSport.
 Piper CEO Kevin Gould said, "The PiperSport is an amazing entry-level aircraft that will bring new customers into Piper and lead the way for those customers to step up into more sophisticated and higher performance aircraft within our line over time."
 In January 2011, the licensing agreement with Piper was abruptly ended with Piper CEO Geoffrey Berger saying "the company has a different business perspective and approach to the market than Czech Sport Aircraft".